 Which kind of counter blender jar is better: glass or plastic?
-What are the differences between glass or polycarbonate pitchers and does it really matter?
+What are the differences between glass or polycarbonate pitchers and does it matter?

 The type of blender jar does not make any difference in blender performance or blending efficiency, with one exception.
 If the interior of a plastic jar has become etched (scratched) from use, the contents of the blender might not blend (or circulate in the jar) as thoroughly or smoothly.
 It might also be more difficult to clean.
 This is an extreme situation and highly unusual but should be noted.

 There are notable differences in durability, weight, clarity, and features of blenders.
 Even with all these considerations, the final buying decision often seems to come down to look, style, and user preference.
 For some, the blender jar style is not even a consideration.

 Glass vs. Plastic Blending Jars

 Some consumers love the glass jar because it looks nicer, retains its clarity, has a vintage appeal, and feels better (heavier) than its poly counterpart.
 Glass has several benefits.
 It does not discolor or scratch, nor does it absorb food odors like a plastic jar might.
 When a blender is used for crushing ice, a plastic jar can become scratched over time, marring its clarity.
 Glass seems to retain it's good looks much longer.

 A glass jar, however, is much heavier to handle and that may be a buying consideration for those with arthritic or problem hands, as well as for the elderly.
 These jars are not as durable as plastic since they are also more prone to breakage if dropped.
 If a glass jar is your preference, but handling is an issue, you might want to consider downsizing the blender to reduce the weight.
-Oftentimes, we buy a blender with a large capacity jar, when a smaller, high-powered model would better meet our blending needs.
+Often, we buy a blender with a large capacity jar, when a smaller, high-powered model would better meet our blending needs.